 In some circumstances additional specialist help from the Educational Psychologist or Behaviour Support may be necessary.

-Deliberate physical violence towards a member of staff will result in a fixed term exclusion.
+Deliberate physical violence towards a member of staff or deliberate non-compliance with COVID 19 expectations where a member of staff or child is put at risk of infection will result in a fixed term exclusion.